-- These figures include renewable energy certificates for the output of Hydro-Québec Production’s generating stations (1,071 GWh) that were sold to third parties.
+These figures include renewable energy certificates for the output of Hydro-Québec Production’s generating stations that were sold to third parties.
+They exclude purchases of wind, hydraulic and biogas energy for which certificates were sold to third parties.

 We buy wind power from independent producers and feed it reliably into our grid.